staruml/staruml-mcp-server/README.md

 ## Example Prompts

-- _"Create a class diagram in StarUML"_
+- _"Create a class diagram for book store in StarUML"_
-- _"Create a login sequence diagram in StarUML"_
+- _"Create a sequence diagram for OAuth authentication in StarUML"_
-- _"Generate SQL DDL from the ERD in StarUML"_
+- _"Generate SQL DDL from the current ERD diagram in StarUML"_

 ## Tools